uestla/ReCaptchaControl/README.md

 **Template**

 The most robust way to render reCAPTCHA is to do it by hand.
-Take a look at [recaptcha.js](client-side/recaptcha.js) where this is done using jQuery.
+Take a look at [recaptcha.js](client-side/recaptcha.js) where this is done using native javascript DOM manipulation supported by all modern browsers.
-So if you are using jQuery on your site, you can load this script after you've loaded jQuery.

 And that's it!